-VolkerStevin’s package includes construction of a new 850 metre long steel sheet pile river wall, the demolition of an existing concrete storage building, remediation works and the installation of 10,000 prefabricated vertical drains.
+VolkerStevin constructed a new 850 metre long steel sheet pile river wall, demolished an existing concrete storage building, carried out remediation works and installated 10,000 prefabricated vertical drains.

-The works are located at two sites on the north bank of the river Medway; The Civic Centre site to the South West and the Riverside site to the North East of the Railway.
-It consists of land adjacent to the river and existing industrial yard, bounded by the railway.
+VolkerGround Engineering worked at two sites on the north bank of the river Medway; the Civic Centre site to the North West and the Riverside site to the North East of the Railway.
+The sites consisted of land adjacent to the river and existing industrial yard, bounded by the railway.

 Adjacent to the railway bridge, the team used a ZU100 pile press and mobile crane with a slew restrictor, due to it being a vibration sensitive area and within close proximity to the railway line.
 VolkerGround Engineering also undertook background vibration monitoring in this area to comply with Network Rail requirements.